Thermodynamics in expanding shell-shaped Bose-Einstein condensates: Effects of interactions and dimensionality

 \section{Effects of interactions and dimensionality}

-Below, the inclusion of interactions is discussed.
+Below, the inclusion of interactions is discussed as the bubble trap potential is modified to expand a filled sphere condensate into a thin shell.
 At $T=0$, if the particle number is held fixed, we find a noninteracting description to be a good approximation for thin shells.
 We then use this result to develop an effective low temperature theory in a spontaneous $U(1)$ symmetry broken phase and find, in the thin-shell regime, that interactions do little to modify the results obtained previously.
 We conclude by considering the breakdown of this mean-field theory approach as one crosses over from 3D to 2D physics.